 -

-develop and provide needed programs and health services for uninsured a under-served Asians
+Develop and provide vital programs and health services for under-resourced communities and populations

 -

-implement evidence-based community awareness and health education programs in Asian communities experiencing serious health disparities
+Implement evidence-based health education and promotion programs in communities experiencing significant health challenges

 -